 3. Reinstall Ubuntu

-In the event of a dreadful failure that will could prove time consuming to resolve, you might prefer to simply reinstall Ubuntu.
+In the event of a dreadful failure that could prove time-consuming to resolve, you might prefer to simply reinstall Ubuntu.
 This can be done without overwriting your existing files and folders.

 Again, boot into the Live environment on your Ubuntu CD/DVD or USB drive, and begin the installation.
 The installer will detect an existing instance of Ubuntu, and give you the option to Reinstall Ubuntu.
 Look for the option with the note “Documents, music, and other personal files will be kept…” In most cases, installed software will be retained too.